pitchmuc/CJA_Summit_2025/README.md

 * Volatility Modeling with GARCH

-## Notebook 5 : Summary Data to AEP
+## Notebook 5 : Summary Data to Adobe Experience Platform (AEP)

-In this notebook, we will explore how to extract data from CJA and via `aepp` load it into Adobe Experience Platform (AEP).
+In this notebook, we will explore how to extract data from CJA and via `aepp` load it into AEP.
 We will demonstrate how to create a data pipeline to extract data from CJA, transform it, and load it into AEP.

 **[05.
 Summary Data to AEP.ipynb](https://github.com/pitchmuc/CJA_Summit_2025/blob/a9e658fc19f05a200429bec81728861088104c34/notebooks/05.%20Summary%20Data%20to%20AEP.ipynb)**